eMOElein/DynamicMusic/README.md

 # Script Settings
 ## General Settings
-### Playlist priority
-The priority that is used to generate the playlists.
-This value should be below OpenMW Music's priority for combat playlists which is 10.
-Otherwise the dynamic combat music will be overruled by OpenMW's vanilla combat music.
+### Use Default Soundbank
+This uses the DEFAULT soundbank from **scripts/DynamicMusic/soundBanks/DEFAULT.lua** for all situations that are not covered by any other soundbank.
+This needs to be active for most of the dynamic combat music settings to work properly.
+If you had custom music tracks in your vanilla music folder you need to add them to the DEFAULT soundbank manually as it only contains the vanilla Morrowind tracks.

 ## Combat Settings
 ### Play combat music